Sterett Sailors Participate in Flight Operations

-Sailors assigned to the “Magicians” of Helicopter Maritime Strike Squadron (HSM) 35 board an MH-60R Sea Hawk helicopter during flight operations aboard the Arleigh Burke-class guided-missile destroyer USS Sterett (DDG 104).
-Sterett is part of the Nimitz Carrier Strike Group and is deployed conducting maritime security operations and theater security cooperation efforts.
-(U.S. Navy photo by Mass Communication Specialist Seaman Drace Wilson/RELEASED)
+Boatswain's Mate 3rd David Mashburn, from Bakersfield, Calif., directs Sailors assigned to the “Magicians” of Helicopter Squadron HSM-35 away from an MH-60R Sea Hawk helicopter during flight operations on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Sterett (DDG 104).
+Sterett is part of the Nimitz Carrier Strike Group and is deployed conducting maritime security operations and theater security cooperation efforts (U.S. Navy photo by Mass Communication Specialist Seaman Drace Wilson)

 |Date Taken: